shidhincr/shidhincr.github.com/source/_posts/2015-03-19-implementing-a-curry-function-in-javascript-using-tdd.markdown

 title: "Implementing a curry function in JavaScript using TDD"
 date: 2015-03-19 18:51:27 +0400
 comments: true
-published: false
 categories:
 - TDD
 - JavaScript
 - Testem
+- Curry
 ---

 TDD stands for Test Driven Development.
-In a typical TDD Environment, the developer start with a basic test case describing the minimal requirement for implementing the module.
-Then the actual implementation code is written for making the test case pass.
+To those who don't know what TDD means: In a typical TDD Environment, a developer start with a basic test case describing the minimal requirement for implementing the module.
+Then he writes the actual implementation code for making the test case pass.

 Next, another test case is written for a different expectation for the module, followed by writing the implementation to make the test pass.
 This process goes on till the all the expectations for the actual module is implemented.

+This way of development ( driven by series of test cases ) is called TDD.

 ### Setting up the tools

 Here we're going to use [Mocha](http://mochajs.org) as the unit testing framework.
 For running the tests, we will be using [Testem](https://github.com/airportyh/testem).
 <!--more-->
-We'll be using BDD ( Behaviour Driven Development ) style expectations.
+We'll be using BDD ( Behaviour Driven Development, which is similar to TDD, but instead of `assertions` we use `expectaions`) style syntax.
 For that purpose let's use the excellent [Chai.js](http://chaijs.com/) library.

 First install Testem:

 ```sh
 npm install -g testem
 ```
-Now create a folder called `TDD` any where in your system.
+Now create a folder called `TDD` anywhere in your system.
 We're going to keep all our files in this folder.

 ```sh
 mkdir TDD && cd TDD